sallooh/project-rep-INSA/README.md

      ```bash
      bash scripts/reproducibility_team27.sh
      ```

-### Encountered Issues and Improvements
-- Report any challenges, errors, or deviations from the original study.
-- Describe how these issues were resolved or improved, if applicable.

 ### Is the Original Study Reproducible?
 - Summarize the success or failure of reproducing the study.